- Date : 26/06/2020

 Take a walk through the history of Indian currency notes and see how it has changed over the years.

-The new 100-rupee note was the latest currency note to be released with a new look after demonetisation.
-The vibrant lavender note features Gujarat’s UNESCO World Heritage Site Rani Ki Vav.
+The new 100-rupee note was the latest currency note with a new look that India adopted after demonetisation.
+The vibrant lavender note, released by the central bank – Reserve Bank of India, features Gujarat’s UNESCO World Heritage Site Rani Ki Vav.
+Today, currency is issued under the RBI Act 1934.
 It is just a small addition to the long line of notes and coins that have been in use in India throughout its history.
 Indeed, the history of Indian currency is almost as old as the history of the country itself.

 The word ‘Rupee’ is said to have evolved from the Sanskrit word for coin, ‘Rupya’ and also the Sanskrit word for silver, ‘Raupya’.
 Needless to say, silver was one of the most recognised forms of currency alongside paper money and coins of other metals like gold, copper, bronze etc. Ancient Indians were one of the earliest users of coins as money, along with China and Mesopotamia.
 Cowrie shells were also another accepted form of money, up until a few centuries ago.